 Q. Did you write the story first, then illustrate it?
 Or did the images appear before the words?

-Q. Did THE FULL HOUSE AND THE EMPTY HOUSE receive any rejection letters?
+Q. Did BIG CAT receive any rejection letters?
 If so, how many (ballpark)?

-Q. Describe your reaction when you received an offer on THE FULL HOUSE AND THE EMPTY HOUSE.
+Q. Describe your reaction when you received an offer on BIG CAT.

-Q. How long did THE FULL HOUSE AND THE EMPTY HOUSE take to be published—from the time you received an offer until it was printed?
+Q. How long was the publication process for BIG CAT— from the time you received an offer until it was printed?

 Q. Was there a part that you really loved but had to edit out?
 Or did you think of something later that you wanted to add?